-In the opinion of management, the accompanying unaudited consolidated financial statements contain all adjustments necessary to present fairly the consolidated financial position of The Children's Place, Inc. (the "Company") as of April 29, 2017 and April 30, 2016 and the results of its consolidated operations and cash flows for the thirteen weeks ended April 29, 2017 and April 30, 2016.
+In the opinion of management, the accompanying unaudited consolidated financial statements contain all adjustments necessary to present fairly the consolidated financial position of The Children's Place, Inc. (the "Company") as of July 29, 2017 and July 30, 2016 and the results of its consolidated operations for the thirteen and twenty-six weeks ended July 29, 2017 and July 30, 2016 and cash flows for the twenty-six weeks ended July 29, 2017 and July 30, 2016.
 The consolidated financial position as of January 28, 2017 was derived from audited financial statements.
-Due to the seasonal nature of the Company's business, the results of operations for the thirteen weeks ended April 29, 2017 and April 30, 2016 are not necessarily indicative of operating results for a full fiscal year.
+Due to the seasonal nature of the Company's business, the results of operations for the twenty-six weeks ended July 29, 2017 and July 30, 2016 are not necessarily indicative of operating results for a full fiscal year.
 These consolidated financial statements should be read in conjunction with the consolidated financial statements included in the Company's Annual Report on Form 10-K for the fiscal year ended January 28, 2017.